Travel Insurance: What to ConsiderSubmitted by Financially In Tune on February 17th, 2019

 I recommend considering this type of insurance, depending on where you are traveling.
 The type, level and sophistication of medical care varies greatly around the world.
 Plans will typically include a medi-flight back to the states or to a first-world country with western style medicine, and full logistical support including medical facility/health care provider coordination and translation services.
 Most plans will also cover medical expenses not covered by your own health insurance.
-The two firms to consider are:
+The three firms to consider are:

 1. ITG Worldwide: http://www.itgworldwide.com/individuals-and-families.html